Gregory Shuvalov

-Count Gregory Petrovich Shuvalov (1804-1859) was one of the Russian nobles of the second quarter of the 19th century, who changed his religion from orthodoxy to Catholicism and emigrated to Catholic Europe.
+Count Gregory Petrovich Shuvalov (1804–1859) was one of the Russian nobles of the second quarter of the 19th century, who converted from Russian Orthodoxy to Catholicism and emigrated to Catholic Europe.

 Biography

 Gregory Shuvalov was the youngest son of Lieutenant-General Peter Shuvalov, a nephew of the governor-general of Moscow Alexey Shcherbatov.
 His initial education was in the Jesuit hostel in Saint Petersburg, since 1817 he studied in Switzerland and Italy.
-In 1823-1826 he served in the Hussars.
+From 1823 to 1826, he served in the Hussars.
 Shortly after his marriage, he retired and, like the Saltykov princes, had gone with his family abroad.
 He lived in Italy, where he attended lectures by Giovanni La Cecilia, was engaged in literary work and wrote sonnets.

 Conversion to Roman Catholicism

 The death of one of his sons and his wife's illness was a serious spiritual drama, and forced him to turn to God.
 In Paris, he was a frequent guest at Sophie Swetchine's salon, where he met Prince Ivan Gagarin.
 In 1843 Shuvalov converted to Catholicism and in the mid-1850s he was a novice in the Order of Barnabites and in 1856 in Milan he became a monk as Father Augustine Mary.
 Shuvalov died in a Catholic convent in 1859.
 He wrote an autobiography: "My Conversion and My Vocation".
 (London, Washbourne, 1877); originally published in French: "Ma conversion et ma vocation".